 “You can’t create things when you are dead so the most important thing to do is to try to stay alive as long as possible.
 I drink green tea which creates the illusion of good health but you need to find the tea that suits you best.
 It might not be tea, it might be something else like protein shakes, meditation or lying on a beach crying into a conch.
 But whatever it might be that makes you feel healthier it will certainly result in a healthier mind and a healthier body and a healthier reproduction of yourself (babies or art, whichever takes your fancy, I prefer art)”

-Marking 2 years of the Three Word Wisdom I ask the current Children’s Laureate for his 3 words.
+Marking 2 years of the Three Word Wisdom I ask the past Children’s Laureate for his 3 words.

 Chirs Riddell is an amazingly prolific author and illustrator.
 He has been showered with wonderful awards for his brilliant work including the Kate Greenaway Medal, twice!
 His work includes collaborations with Russell Brand, Neil Gaiman and Paul Stewart as well as producing his own writing for children.
 He is also a renowned political cartoonist whose work appears in The Observer, The Literary Review and The New Statesman.